equinor/septic-config-generator/README.md

 on G-disk.
 Place scg.exe somewhere in your path, preferably in the directory where you place all your SEPTIC configs.
 In the following, this directory is assumed to be `C:\Appl\SEPTIC`.

+## Basic usage

+The tool has three commands (or modes of operation):
+ - make: Generate complete config file based on templates
+ - revert: Regenerate one or more template files based on parts of config files.
+ - diff: Simply utility to show difference between two files.

+Type `scg.exe --help` to get basic help information for the tool.
+You can also get help for each command, e.g. `scg.exe make --help`.

 ## Preparation

 It is easiest to explain how to use the tool by example.
 In the file-set you will find a directory called `basic example`.
-This directory contains the following directories and files:
+This directory contains the following directories and
+files:
 - templates: A directory containing the templates that make up a SEPTIC config file.
 - example.yaml: Defines how the template files should be combined to create example_final.conf
 - example.xlsx: An Excel file that contains data to insert into the templates.
 - masters: A directory containing segments of the SEPTIC config file that can be reverted into templates.
 - example.cnfg The resulting SEPTIC config file.

-Download and copy the entire directory called `basic example` to `C:\Appl\SEPTIC`
+Download and copy the entire directory called `basic example` to `C:\Appl\SEPTIC`.

 ## The template files